Jobs and Salary Info for a Masters in Curriculum and Instruction

-A master's in curriculum and instruction can prepare graduates for positions that are on the administrative side of the educational system as opposed to having direct contact with students.
-The University of Iowa states that its M.A. in Curriculum and Supervision can lead to positions such as coordinators of curriculum development (www.uiowa.edu).
+A master's degree program in curriculum and instruction can prepare graduates for positions that are on the administrative side of the educational system as opposed to having direct contact with students.
+The University of Iowa stated that its M.A. in Curriculum and Supervision program can lead to positions such as coordinators of curriculum development (www.uiowa.edu).
 At Northern Illinois University's College of Education, a curriculum leadership focus area teaches students how to effectively evaluate curriculum and take supervisory roles in curriculum development (www.cedu.niu.edu).

-According to the U.S. Bureau of Labor Statistics (BLS), kindergarten, middle school, elementary and secondary school teachers in public schools earned a yearly average of $50,000-$55,000 as of May 2009, depending on the age level taught.
-Elementary and secondary school administrators, including principals, assistant principals and school administrators, earned a yearly average of $87,390, while instructional coordinators made $61,270 on average (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), elementary school teachers earned a yearly average of $56,130 as of May 2012, while secondary school teachers made a mean yearly salary of $57,770.
+Elementary and secondary school administrators, including principals, assistant principals and school administrators, earned a yearly average of $90,800, while instructional coordinators made $62,420 on average (www.bls.gov).

 Related to Jobs and Salary Info for a Masters in Curriculum and Instruction

 Curriculum and instruction degree programs are designed to enhance the professional knowledge of licensed teachers and provide...

 Master's degree programs in ESL curriculum and instruction teach how to design curricula for students whose native language is...

 The most common doctoral degree programs in curriculum and instruction are Doctor of Education (Ed.D.) and Doctor of Philosophy...

 Curriculum and instruction programs are often meant for students who wish to teach and conduct research in education at the...